Ameermialeh/To-Do-task/README.md

 # To-Do Tasks
-This project was developed as part of training course at ITG software.
-The application allows users to add tasks and show the completed tasks.
+The application allows users to manage and add tasks, as well as display completed tasks.
 The project has been implemented using HTML/CSS/JS.

 # Home Screen